xipki/xipki/README.md

   After that, you can enroll, suspend, unsuspend and revoke certificate, create and get CRL via the REST message by calling the shell script `xipki/demo/rest.sh` under Linux or `xipki/demo/rest-mac.sh` under Mac OS.
 The script will create multiple files, so please run this script within a new directory.

+* SDK
+  Stand-alone SDK with examples to enroll and revoke certificates via CMP and RESTFUL API can be found in the github project [xipki/xipki-sdk](https://github.com/xipki/xipki-sdk).
+  Note that the stand-alone SDK is licensed under Apache License 2, which is different from this project.

 Karaf Features
 -----